 2. “It causes me more stress to get her there.”

-When caregivers are told about options like adult day programs, a common response is that the stress of getting their older adult there would outweigh the benefits of the break they’d get.
+When caregivers are told about options like adult day programs, a typical response is that the stress of getting their older adult there would outweigh the benefits of the break.

-That’s simply not true.
-Studies have shown that it’s not more stressful to get someone to and from a day program than to not use it at all.
+That’s not true.
+Studies have shown that it’s not more stressful to get someone to and from a day program than not to use it at all.

-The benefits of getting essential time away from caregiving makes a significant difference in health (and far outweighs the hassle of transportation).
+The benefits of taking time away from caregiving are significant for health (and far outweigh the hassle of transportation).

 It also enables you to keep going for the long term.